In this article, we will cover some important questions that come up time and again regarding hearing protection for your baby.

 Simply put, while pregnant just don’t go to a heavy metal concert or don’t stand next to a chainsaw/lawnmower, or on the airport runway listening to jet engines and you should be just fine.

-Are there noises loud enough to kill you?
+Noise Safety Levels: Are there decibels loud enough to kill you?

 How soon can infants be around loud noise?